 1. Xtreme Comforts Hypoallergenic Pillow

 It also features a new inner zipper design that allows you to adjust the thickness.
 The fill consists of premium-quality shredded memory foam that doesn’t go lumpy or flat.
-Instead, the pillow remains in uniform density to support your head and neck contour optimally for a restful night’s sleep.
+Instead, the pillow remains uniform to optimally support your head and neck contour for a restful night’s sleep.

 2. Sleep Artisan’s Side Sleeper Pillow

 This is one of the best pillows for side sleepers due to its adaptive and comfortable nature, among other essential features.
-This Sleep Artisan’s plush pillow is handmade and specifically designed for side sleepers to meet all their sleeping requirements.
+This Sleep Artisan plush pillow is handmade and specifically designed to meet all their sleeping requirements for side sleepers.

 It’s also made with adjustable firmness, where you can unzip this pillow’s cover and adjust its firmness.
-You can personalize your head positioning, neck, shoulder, and spine alignment as you sleep.
+As you sleep, you can personalize your head positioning, neck, shoulder, and spine alignment.